defenseunicorns/leapfrogai/README.md

 # Leapfrog AI

 Leapfrog AI is a deployable AI-as-a-service that brings the capabilities of AI models to egress limited environments by allowing teams to deploy APIs that mirror OpenAI's spec.
-Teams are able to use tools built around OpenAIs models in their own environment, preventing the release of propriatary and sensive data to SaaS tools.
+Teams are able to use tools built around OpenAIs models in their own environment, preventing the release of proprietary and sensitive data to SaaS tools.

 In addition, tools like [Weaviate](https://weaviate.io/) are deployed to allow for the creation of content augmented applications.

 ## Create the API Server

-See the [Getting Started Notebook](notebooks/gettingstarted.ipynb) for example of using the API with the openai python module.
+See the [Getting Started Notebook](notebooks/gettingstarted.ipynb) for example of using the API with the OpenAI python module.